 Remix can be run in both SSR and SPA (single page application) mode.

-By default, Gadget's Remix template for Shopify is in SPA mode, and the Remix template for web apps uses SSR.
+By default, Gadget's Remix templates for Shopify is in SSR mode.
 You can also manually migrate between the two configurations.

 Cold boot times for SSR